Thursday, May 21, 2015

 Teserae

-Teserae was developed by The Albanian Sausage Corporation - the funniest name ever - and is a Tetris clone if you hadn't guessed.
-But this is different and pushes the Atari ST with fantastic aesthetics that no version of Tetris has ever seen before: I'm talking the whackiest and jazziest graphics ever seen.
-There's a cool wobbly logo, zooming backgrounds, a scroller and gorgeous music - and everything runs at 50fps!!
+Teserae was developed by The Albanian Sausage Corporation - the funniest name ever!
+It is a Tetris clone if you hadn't guessed but, this is different and pushes the Atari ST with fantastic aesthetics that no version of Tetris has ever seen.
+I'm talking about the whackiest & jazziest graphics with a cool wobbly logo, zooming backgrounds, a text scroller, and gorgeous music.
+Plus everything runs at a smooooth 50fps.
+Flashy and slick.

 However, it wouldn't be worth its salt if the gameplay was rubbish.
-Fear not because it not only looks incredible but plays just as well as you would hope.
+Fear not because it not only looks incredible but plays just as well.
 Once you've got over the shock of what is a visual carnival, there is actually a challenging version of the classic game here.
-I'm not exactly a Tetris fan but I adored Teserae!!
+I'm not exactly a Tetris fan but I adored Teserae a bunch!!

 Highly recommended but wear sunglasses before you hit AtariMania for the download.